 First-year starter who set North Carolina single-season records with 3,748 passing yards, 30 touchdowns and 4,056 yards of total offense, earning Third Team All-ACC honors in the process.
 Completed 82 of 125 passes for 1,014 yards, 10 touchdowns and four interceptions as a backup in 2014 and 2015.

-Up and coming quarterback coming off a sensational campaign.
-Quickly sets up in the pocket, does a terrific job sensing the rush then steps up to avoid it.
-Shows great pocket presence, goes to check down receivers regularly and displays a sense of timing on throws.
-Sells the ball fakes, buys as much time as possible and does not make poor decisions.
-Takes off up field rather than forcing the ball into covered targets and keeps his feet moving in the pocket.
+Up-and-coming quarterback coming off a sensational campaign.
+Quickly sets up in the pocket, does a terrific job sensing the rush and steps up to avoid it.
+Shows great pocket presence, goes to check-down receivers regularly and displays a sense of timing on throws.
+Sells the ball fakes, buys as much time as possible and doesn’t make poor decisions.
+Takes off up field rather than forcing the ball to covered targets and keeps his feet moving in the pocket.
 Keeps his head on a swivel, goes through progressions and possesses a live arm.
-Sits in the pocket and waits until the last-second before releasing the ball.
-Throws with a solid base, fires passes downfield and powers the ball into targets.
-Possesses a quick release and passes have good speed.
+Sits in the pocket and waits until the last second before releasing the ball.
+Throws with a solid base, fires passes downfield and powers the ball to targets.
+Possesses a quick release and his passes have good velocity.
 Accurate while flashing the ability to precisely place throws.
 Throws good corner and fade patterns.
-Loses nothing throwing on the move and accurately hits receivers passing outside the pocket.
+Loses nothing throwing on the move and accurately hits receivers when outside the pocket.
 Knows where his receivers are on the field.
 Picks up yardage with his legs when necessary.

-Changes his point of release.
+Changes his release point.
 Occasionally releases the ball off his back foot.
 Misjudges deep throws on occasion.
-At times struggles finding the safety.
+Struggles finding the safety at times.

-Trubisky came out of nowhere last season leading North Carolina to 8 wins and putting himself in the conversation as the top quarterback in this year’s draft.
-He offers next level physical skills and mental intangibles but has a thin body of work and will need time before he’s NFL ready.
-Trubisky comes with a nice degree of upside but also has downside risk.
+Trubisky came out of nowhere last season to lead North Carolina to eight wins and put himself in the conversation as the top quarterback in this year’s draft.
+He offers next-level physical skills and mental intangibles but has a thin body of work and will need time before he’s NFL-ready.
+Trubisky comes with a nice degree of upside but also has downside and risk.